skiwi2/OGNext/README.md

 Getting started
 ---------------

-OLog mainly consists of two parts.
+OGNext mainly consists of two parts.
 You are currently looking at the server part.

-Clone the repository, checkout the develop tree and you've got yourself your own OLog server.
+Clone the repository, checkout the develop tree and you've got yourself your own OGNext server.
-Once it runs, use the OLog userscript to send data to the server.
+Once it runs, use the OGNext userscript to send data to the server.

 Requirements
 ------------

 - [Grails 3](https://grails.org/download.html) - Easy to install using SDKMAN

-- Java 8 - [JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) if you just want to run your own OLog server, [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if you also want to contribute to the development
+- Java 8 - [JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) if you just want to run your own OGNext server, [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if you also want to contribute to the development

 - [PostgreSQL](http://www.postgresql.org/) database

 - [Git](https://git-scm.com/downloads) should be available on the command line

-OLog has been tested to work with Grails 3.0.9, Java 8u45, PostgreSQL 9.4 and Git 1.8.5.2.
+OGNext has been tested to work with Grails 3.0.9, Java 8u45, PostgreSQL 9.4 and Git 1.8.5.2.
 We **strongly** recommend you to use the newest versions though for enhanced security.

 Development
 -----------